lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **WatchfulDrake** _(04-Sep-18 04:18 PM)_

-> edgy
+> Edgy.

 **ProfessorTree** _(04-Sep-18 04:18 PM)_

-> `Edgy fuck.`
+> Edgy fuck.

 **Jelsafan0** _(04-Sep-18 04:18 PM)_

-> that’s dangerous.
+> That’s dangerous.
 Maybe don’t do that?

 **Enchantingtable2013** _(04-Sep-18 04:19 PM)_

-t!8ball Do I cut open 8 arteries and sew them up within 16 seconds?
+t!8ball Does Matieu cut open 8 of his arteries and sew them up within 16 seconds?

 **Tatsumaki** _(04-Sep-18 04:19 PM)_

-🎱 | It is decidedly so,
+🎱 | It is decidedly so, Enchantingtable2013.

-> Enchantingtable2013
-> .

 **Enchantingtable2013** _(04-Sep-18 04:19 PM)_

+_Matieu points to the eight separate wounds across his arms and smiles, like it's a party trick._

 > See, it's fun!